Sardhendu/Sardhendu.github.io/README.md

 <center> <h1> SARDHENDU MISHRA </h1> </center>

 <center> Hi there, I'am a Data Science grad student at Illinois Tech.
 I was first introduced to Data Science in the late 2013, and ever since I've been smitten with the field.
 I love coding, and am very passionate about implementing state-of-the art Data science methods to solve real-world problems.
 I like exploring different domains in data science such as computer vision, text mining,
 geosptial analysis, raw data analysis and many more.
-Here are some of my recent works.</center>
+Here are some of my recent works.
+I hope you enjoy reading them.</center>

 ------------------